 Fairfax High School offers a broad and challenging curriculum that meets the needs of a diverse population.
 The high school offers Advanced Placement courses, honors programs in all academic areas, seven world languages, internship opportunities, on-site vocational training, and a full range of fine and performing arts.
 Students who speak English as a second language and students with disabilities are served by specially adapted instructional programs.
 Our school community believes that all students can learn and develop to perform at high standards.
 Time and opportunity for students to receive additional academic support needed is built into our instructional schedule.

-Our academic programs seek to promote Future Readiness among our students.
+Our academic programs seek to promote Portrait of a Graduate among our students.
 We expect our students to graduate from Fairfax High School with the skills to be creative and critical thinkers as well as to communicate and collaborate with people around the world.
 These skills will allow each graduate the opportunity to choose among many options in continuing their growth in college, career, or other pursuits.

 Approximately 90 percent of our students continue their education in postsecondary institutions.
 School programs emphasize student wellness with a "whole student" approach.
 Our school counselors and Student Services team - which is RAMP-certified (Recognized ASCA Model Program) - provides academic and socio-emotional support for our students in addition to college and career advising as they move through grades 9-12.

 Students from across Fairfax County come to the Fairfax Academy for Communications and the Arts to participate in specialized, advanced courses in a variety of communications, visual, and performing arts fields.
 Emphasis is placed on the integration of academic and career preparation, incorporating the latest technologies.
 In addition, our Student Activities office offers a wide range of athletic programs and club activities designed to help students develop talents outside of the classroom and builder a stronger sense of school community.